Satsar Lake: Flora and fauna

 During the winter, the Satsar Lakes are covered by heavy snow.
 The basin of the lake is surrounded by a sheet of alpine flowers in the summer; the geum, blue poppy, potentilla and gentian are relatively common.
 Hedysarum flowers are found in late spring throughout the area around the lake.

 All seven lakes are stocked with trout, mainly brown trout.
 Licensed anglers are permitted to fish in the lakes, although permission has to be obtained from Srinagar in advance.

 Access

 The Satsar Lakes are accessible only during the summer; during the winter, the treks are closed because of the heavy snowfall.
 Satsar can be reached from Srinagar, via a 65 km motorable road which leads through Ganderbal and Wayil to the Naranag trekking camp.
 The alpine meadows of Trunakhul and Badpathri and the lakes of Nundkol and Gangabal lie along the route.
 An alternate trek starts from Chattergul village, 10 km to the west of Naranag, which leads through the meadows of Mahlish.
-The lake can also be accessed through Bandipora and the six-day trekking starting point is Arin.
+The lake can also be accessed through Bandipore and the six-day trekking starting point is Arin.
 It can also be accessed through Gurais via Tulail.
 Tourists prefer to take the Naranag trek and return via Gadsar Lake, Vishansar Lake and Sonamarg or vice versa to cover most alpine lakes of the area.